An easy and delicious snack to serve when entertaining.

 The combination of the smooth and tangy goat cheese and seaweed seasoning is a delight for both the eyes and the palate.
 Pacific Harvest Furikake Seasoning is not unlike dukkha in texture, it is colourful and flaky but has sesame seeds instead of nuts.
-Furikake is a Japanese name for a seasoning used on rice.
-Pacific Harvest's varies from its Japanese counterparts: it is vegetarian, gluten-free and totally natural.
-It is used here to season our cheese truffles, giving them a fantastic burst of flavour!
+Our version is vegetarian, gluten-free and has not artificial flavours.
+It is used here to season our cheese balls, giving them a fantastic burst of flavour and nutrition!
 Add a bit of freshly ground black pepper for bite and finish with a drop of Manuka honey to balance with a bit of sweetness.
 Easy as....

 (to make about 15 truffles)